iluvjava/Maths/Notebook 2.0/AMATH 583/MPI.md

 > When called, the last parameter of the function notifies it which node the results should be reducing to, in this case it's process 0.
 See [here](https://www.open-mpi.org/doc/v4.0/man3/MPI_Reduce.3.php) for more details about the parameters for the function.

-`MPI::COMM_WORLD.AllReduce`: Reduce a variable and then sync to all processes.
+`MPI::COMM_WORLD.Allreduce`: Reduce a variable and then sync to all processes.

 > If, somehow the reduced results need to be used for computations, we will definitely use this for computations.